Cotidib/grocery-list/README.md

 # grocery-list
 Practice project made with React Js and React Hooks

-This is my version of the Color Generator project in ['Code 15 React Projects' course by John Smilga](https://youtu.be/a_7Z7C_JCyo).
+This is my version of the Grocery Bud project in ['Code 15 React Projects' course by John Smilga](https://youtu.be/a_7Z7C_JCyo).

 ### Overview and Learnings